Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 10 turns
 An energizing spark of electricity crackles across your fingers.
 One creature within 1 *(1.5m)* of you must succeed on a CON Save or take 4d6 lighting damage and be [Stunned](conditions.md#stunned) until the end of its next turn.
 A creature that succeeds on this Save instead gains 4d6 Temporary Hit Points that last for up to 10 minutes.
-While it has any of these Temporary Hit Points, the creature’s melee attacks deal an additional 2d6 Lightning damage.
+While it has any of these Temporary Hit Points, the creature's melee attacks deal an additional 2d6 Lightning damage.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the damage and Temporary Hit Points increase by 1d6 for each slot level above 2.
 - **Classes**: Artificer
 *(Source: CS)*